CodingItWrong/codingitwrong.com/_drafts/refactoring-patterns-notes.md

 - Concerns: separate module, included in same model; for related domains; could include callbacks, events, validators, value objects.
 Just a way for organizing built-in or external patterns within model itself.
 - Validators
 - Model

+DIFFERENT APPLICATION LAYERS

+- Rails web UI
+- API (might be separate controllers)
+- Rake tasks
+- Queued jobs

+What needs to be shared across all of those?
+And what is separate for each?